 The changes brought by the pandemic have forced businesses to respond rapidly through digitization to allow for business continuity.
-Most businesses weren’t adequately prepared, tech- and security-wise, to take processes to digital platforms.
+Whilst office security has advanced significantly in recent years, with visitor registration ensuring nobody is in the building that shouldn’t be, most businesses weren’t adequately prepared, tech and security-wise, to take processes to digital platforms.
 There was no readiness for work-from-home arrangements, either.
 It was found that there is large scope of improvement in business security areas.

 With that, cyberattackers found the perfect opportunity to wage war against organizations, particularly small businesses.
 The digital migration response, therefore, left many businesses vulnerable to constant IT security threats.
 This article discusses five key business security areas you need to focus on during the pandemic in order to keep your enterprise afloat.